-- 6.1.1 The EDC may require communications channels between the EDC and the Generating Facility.
-If so required, the Generator shall be responsible for procuring such communications channels and for providing protection from transients and over-voltages at both ends of such communication channels.
-The Generator shall be responsible for all costs and expenses incurred in connection with such communication channels. - 6.1.2 In order to facilitate safe, efficient and reliable operation of the EPS, any Generating Facility with a size of 1MW or greater shall have telemetry equipment compatible with the EDC's SCADA.
+- 6.3.1.1 In order to facilitate safe, efficient and reliable operation of the EPS, any Generating Facility with a size of 500 kW or greater shall have telemetry equipment compatible with the EDC's SCADA.
 The Generator shall be responsible for all costs and expenses incurred in connection with this telemetry equipment.
 The quantities to be telemetered are: (i) Phase Voltage; (ii) Line Current; (iii) Real Power (kW); (iv) Reactive power (kVAR); (v) and breaker disconnect status (open/closed) both at the generator and at the Point of Interconnection.
-The EDC may require the Generating Facility to have additional equipment, such as protective devices, supervisory control and alarms, and a dedicated communications channel.
-The EDC shall advise the applicant of its communications requirements after a preliminary review of the Generator's Interconnection Request.
+The EDC may require the Generating Facility to have additional equipment, such as protective devices, supervisory control and alarms, and a dedicated communication channel(s).
+The EDC shall advise the applicant of its communications requirements after a preliminary review of the Generator's Interconnection Request. - 6.3.1.2 Monitoring, control, and information exchange requirements can be found at the EDC web pages. - 6.3.1.3 For Eversource please refer to the DER Information and Technical Requirements. - 6.3.1.4 For UI, further requirement details will be provided upon request.